KBUP: KGY

 In 1932, the college decided it could no longer afford the expense of running a radio station, so KGY was sold to Archie Taft, who moved the station to Olympia, changed its frequency to 1210 kHz, and increased the transmitting power to 100 watts.
-In 1939, KGY was sold to journalist Tom Olsen, and the station would remain under family ownership for another seventy-five years.
+In 1939, KGY was sold to journalist Tom Olsen; his family would own the station for 75 years.

 In March 1941, under the provisions of the North American Regional Broadcasting Agreement, stations on 1210 kHz were moved to 1240, which has been the dial position of KGY and its successors ever since.
-KGY maintained a timesharing agreement with KTW, 1250 AM in Seattle, which required KGY to sign off at 7:30 p.m. on Thursdays, and all day Sundays, during the time periods when KTW was broadcasting.
+KGY maintained a timesharing agreement with KTW (1250 AM) in Seattle, which required KGY to sign off at 7:30 p.m. on Thursdays, and all day Sundays, during the time periods when KTW was broadcasting.

-In 1960, KGY increased its power to 1,000 watts.
+In 1960, KGY increased power to 1,000 watts.

 In 1960, the station increased its power to 1,000 watts, and moved into a unique two-story building constructed on pilings over Puget Sound.
 At the time, the station ran a longtime Top 40 format.
-The station would later flip its format to MOR in the late-1970s, and later into full-service adult contemporary in the mid-1980s.
+The station would later flip its format to middle of the road in the late-1970s, and later into full-service adult contemporary in the mid-1980s.
 The building has been listed on the National Register of Historic Places.

 In 2014, KGY added a simulcast signal over a 220-watt translator station, K237FR located in Tumwater, Washington, broadcasting at 95.3 FM.
 (Technically this was a two-step process: the translator rebroadcast the HD2 digital sub-channel of KYYO in McCleary, Washington, while in turn, KYYO's HD2 signal was a rebroadcast of KGY's programming.)

 KBUP

-On October 14, 2014, KGY was sold for $250,000 by KGY Inc. to Sacred Heart Radio, Inc., which changed its longtime full-service AC music format to Catholic religious, simulcasting KBLE 1050 AM Seattle.
+On October 14, 2014, KGY was sold for $250,000 by KGY Inc. to Sacred Heart Radio, Inc., which changed its longtime full-service AC music format to Catholic radio, simulcasting KBLE in Seattle.
 On November 6, 2014, KGY's call letters were changed to KBUP.
 Currently, there are no radio stations officially assigned the KGY call sign.
-However, KYYO's HD2 digital sub-channel continued with the classic hits format previously provided by KGY, which is rebroadcast by translator K237FR in Tumwater, Washington using the slogan "Olympia's 95.3 KGY".
+However, KYYO's HD2 digital sub-channel continued with the classic hits format previously provided by KGY, which is rebroadcast by K237FR using the slogan "Olympia's 95.3 KGY".